pramatias/rustbook/rustbook62average.md

 With each coin that crosses your path, the match expression springs to life, seeking patterns that match their essence.
 And lo and behold, a new pattern emerges—a Coin::Quarter, concealing a mystical state value within.
-But we won't stop there, my friend.
+But we won't stop there.
 Oh, no!
 We'll take it a step further and introduce a magical variable, known as state, which binds to the state value nestled within the Coin::Quarter variant.